Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** 10 minutes

 </div>

 The trick explodes in a shower of slippery grease, coating the ground around it as.
 When detonated, a 2 tile radius around the trick becomes coated with slippery grease as a ground effect for the duration of this trick.
-Whenever a creature attempts to spend movement to enter a tile within this grease for the first time on their turn, make an Agility attack against them.
+Whenever a creature attempts to spend movement to enter a tile within this grease for the first time on their turn, make a special attack against Agility against them.
 If you hit, they are knocked prone.
 While on this grease, the effects of all forced movement other than teleportation is doubled.

 ## Instant Disguise